Preventing Periodontal Disease

 Checking for Periodontal Disease

-Your dentist or hygienist uses a periodontal probe to gently measure the depth of the pockets around each tooth.
-When teeth are healthy, the pocket depth is usually three millimeters or less.
-Generally, the more severe the disease, the deeper the pocket, which give bacteria more room to grow and cause serious damage to your teeth, gums and bone.
+Your dentist or hygienist uses an instrument called a periodontal probe to gently measure the depth of the pockets around each tooth.
+When your teeth are healthy, the pocket depth is 3 millimeters (mm) or less.
+Usually, the more severe the disease, the deeper the pocket, which give bacteria more room to grow and cause serious damage to your teeth, gums and bone.

 |Periodontal probe showing a pocket forming between the tooth root and the gums.|